For Building New One & Two Family Dwellings, Additions, and Accessory Structures, and Altering/Renovating Existing Structures

 |Code Number||Inspection Type|

 ALL FINAL INSPECTIONS MUST BE APPROVED BEFORE THE STRUCTURE IS OCCUPIED OR USED.
-VIOLATIONS OF THE VIRGINIA UNIFORM STATEWIDE BUILDING CODE ARE A MISDEMEANOR AND ARE PUNISHABLE BY A FINE OF NOT MORE THAN $2500.00 AND (1) YEAR IN JAIL FOR EACH VIOLATION.
+VIOLATIONS OF THE VIRGINIA UNIFORM STATEWIDE BUILDING CODE ARE A MISDEMEANOR AND ARE PUNISHABLE BY A FINE OF NOT MORE THAN $2500.00.